 In previous years, students in a two-year college who wanted to live in a residential college in their junior and/or senior year had to switch their affiliation to a four-year college.
 This shift was potentially disruptive to the continuity of community and advising support the residential colleges seek to foster.
 Under the new system, all residential colleges will have some housing available for juniors and seniors, which will allow students to continue living in their residential college if they wish.

-Going forward, juniors and seniors will have the option to continue living in their assigned residential college or to live in unaffiliated upperclass housing.
+Juniors and seniors now have the option to continue living in their assigned residential college or to live in unaffiliated upperclass housing.
 All students, including those who choose to live outside of their college, will then retain their original college affiliation for advising purposes.
 The long-term goal of the new program is to ensure continuity of residential community and advising resources.
 We welcome juniors and seniors who wish to be a part of the Forbes community in residence.